AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/README.md

 We are using an Hexo theme [Tranquilpeak](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak).
 This theme is downloaded into the site/themes/tranquilpeak folder.

-Many of the settings can be found in the following files: site/_config.yml site/themes/tranquilpeak/_config.yml () site/themes/tranquilpeak/languages/en.yml (about page intro)
+Many of the settings can be found in the following files:

+1. site/_config.yml (site settings succh as title)
+2. site/themes/tranquilpeak/_config.yml (theme settings like the sidebar configuration)
+3. site/themes/tranquilpeak/languages/en.yml (about page intro)